pkra/2022-athen-stem-conf/talk.md

 > I feel like this simple arrow-key-driven, branching and hierarchical approach can be useful in a lot of situations.
-I see it as particularly useful in mathematical, chemical, Christological, and similar fine-scale representations, as well as mapping.
+I see it as particularly useful in mathematical, chemical, [...], and similar fine-scale representations, as well as mapping.

 > I would have to use the product more extensively in a production environment.
 But it’s the best I’ve seen thus far for making
 STEM material comprehensible with screen reading technology.